graphprotocol/hypergraph/docs/recap-and-future-strategy.md

 This has some benefits, but personally I haven't explored the direction.

-## How would I imagine a perfect scenario?
-(OPINION)
+## Personal conclusion

+What to do heavily depends on the direction we want to go.
+Personally I'm find triple stores and the GRC-20 spec very fascinating, but my gut-feeling tells me that it's not helpful to establish a local-first framework.

+If the goal is to establish GRC-20, then building an end-to-end encrypted local-first framework is a good way to support it.

+Based on this we can probably can sit together and evaluate a path forward.
+Personally I would take a lot of short-cuts to get as fast as possible to a state where internal/external devs can build things with it e.g. once per month a 1-2 day Hackathon using it and giving feedback.

+I tried to think through how I would go about these two different directions:

+## Local-first focused framework

 ### Schema and CRDT

 In general I like schemas and therefor I would define a schema that defines a clear structure that looks like a SQL-DB with certain limitations.
+It probably would also allow nested structures like any other NoSQL store or SQL-Store with JSON support.
+In addition you can be very flexible in terms of types (as long as Automerge supports it).

+For rich-text editing you would probably use the automerge-prosemirror integration.

 While Automerge is document based I would try to built this as a layer on top of Automerge (we already have this).
 What we should add is the ability to define in the schema what stays in the main document and what data is stored in a sub-document.
 When writing and querying data this mostly should be abstracted.
 The overhead vor sub-documents should be minimal, but what's currently missing in SecSync and only limited in the existing Automerge sync is the ability to do prioritized sync.
 This is important for large data sets.
 Automerge is working on it.